 - Contact information for the editor

-Set Up an Editorial Calendar
+Set Up a Family Editorial Calendar

 Newsletters are much easier to manage when you already know what you're doing beforehand.
 Once you know the distribution schedule for the newsletter, you can start planning ahead for stories.
 For example, if you know a baby is on the way, set room aside for a story and photo about the new arrival.
 If a family reunion is in the works, set aside room within the newsletter to start teasing the reunion long beforehand to get everyone excited.

-Start Writing or Encouraging Writing
+Start Writing or Encouraging Writing by Family Members

 Whether it's a regular column from the family matriarch or photos of coloring pages from the youngest members of the family, you're going to need help from family members to make the newsletter successful.
 Ask family members to contribute writing or photos to the newsletter on a regular basis, although you will likely find that as the family comes to anticipate the newsletter, they'll start sending you content unsolicited.

-Ideas for Content
+Ideas for Family Newsletter Topics and Content

 - Family recipes